-You may find that when you run a JMeter test on Blazemeter with a low number of threads (users), the test will execute successfully, but once you begin scaling up to a higher load, the test may fail or return unexpected errors.
+You may find that when you run a Performance test on BlazeMeter with a low number of threads (users), the test executes successfully, but once you begin scaling up to a higher load, the test fails or returns unexpected errors.
 This is often a sign that your test is in need of calibration, which must be performed to ensure a test will reliably run at higher loads.

-With the exception of small, low-scale tests, all tests should be calibrated properly so as to prevent overloading engine CPU or memory.
+Important: With the exception of small, low-scale tests, all tests should be calibrated to prevent overloading engine CPU or memory.

 Step 1: Create Your Script